High-fidelity stellar extinction with Gaia and APOGEE -- I. The method and a new extinction curve: Precision and Accuracy of Extinction Measurements

 In this section, we validate the precision and accuracy of our derived extinction measurements.
 We compare our results with three established, independent studies: the 3D dust maps of \texttt{Bayestar19} \citep{green2019a}, the \texttt{StarHorse} catalog derived from isochrone fitting \citep{queiroz2023}, and the SED-based extinctions obtained through the \texttt{SEDEX} pipeline \citep{yu2021,yu2023}.
 It is important to note the differences in methodology: the $A_V$ values from \texttt{Bayestar19} are photometry-based, calculated from their $E(B-V)$ values assuming $R_V = 3.1$.
 In contrast, the $A_V$ values derived in this work, as well as those from \texttt{StarHorse} and \texttt{SEDEX}, rely on spectroscopic stellar parameters (from APOGEE DR17 for \texttt{StarHorse} and DR19 for \texttt{SEDEX}).

-The upper panel of Fig.~\ref{fig:avprecision} demonstrates that, while all methods show general agreement up to $A_V \simeq 8$, the scatter between them varies significantly.
+The upper panel of Fig.~\ref{fig:avprecision} demonstrates that, while all methods show general agreement up to $A_V \simeq 8$, the scatter between them varies significantly (see Fig.s~\ref{fig:appendix_fig1}, \ref{fig:appendix_fig2}, and \ref{fig:appendix_fig3} for detailed comparisons between our $V$-band extinction measurements and those from \texttt{Bayestar19}, \texttt{StarHorse}, and \texttt{SEDEX}, respectively).
 Extinctions derived in this work align closely with those from \texttt{StarHorse} and show the tightest correlation with \texttt{SEDEX}.
 Conversely, the \texttt{Bayestar19} values exhibit the largest scatter, particularly at high extinction values.
 The differences in the scatter are attributed to the differences in the data used: methods relying on spectroscopic data (this work, \texttt{StarHorse}, \texttt{SEDEX}) typically provide higher extinction precision than photometry-based methods (\texttt{Bayestar19}).
 Regarding the overall accuracy of our measurements, we fitted a linear model comparing our $A_V$ values with those from the literature.
 This analysis revealed that our extinction values are globally $17.3\%$ larger than \texttt{Bayestar19}, $11.3\%$ larger than \texttt{SEDEX}, and $3.0\%$ smaller than \texttt{StarHorse}.

 We note that the zero point of our extinction measurements, derived using the star-pair method, should be superior to those obtained using \texttt{StarHorse} and \texttt{SEDEX}, by design.
 If biases exist in the APOGEE stellar parameters, they do not necessarily propagate into our intrinsic color estimates.
 Because $\texttt{XGBoost}$ is a non-parametric model capable of capturing complex, non-linear dependencies, it can effectively model the systematic biases of stellar parameters as a function of the parameters themselves.
 As long as these biases remain consistent for stars with similar properties (i.e., \teff, \logg, \feh, and \afe) regardless of their sky position, the model implicitly accounts for them during the mapping from observed parameters to intrinsic colors.
 On the other hand, any biases in the APOGEE stellar parameters can translate into extinction measurements derived from $\texttt{StarHorse}$ and $\texttt{SEDEX}$ because those methods must match observed and model quantities, both of which could introduce biases in the final extinction values.
 Therefore, based on this robust methodology, we did not correct our extinction scale for subsequent analysis.